 Community Arts Organizations

-Non profit community arts councils; community-driven, generally non-professional, volunteer-managed arts and culture organizations; and community-based arts and cultural centres, whose primary purpose is community centered engagement and access to the arts.
-They offer a range of programming focused on enriching a specified community (i.e. geographic, culture or interest, etc.) through a range of arts disciplines and experiences using a grassroots approach to providing wider service to the community beyond their membership.
-Although generally community-led, community arts organizations may also engage and collaborate with professional artists and arts practitioners, arts administrators and Elders or Traditional Knowledge Keepers.
+Community Arts Organizations offer a range of programming focused on enriching a specified community through a variety of arts disciplines and experiences, using a grassroots approach to providing wider service to the community beyond their membership.
+Although generally community-led, community arts organizations may also engage and collaborate with professional artists, arts and cultural practitioners, arts administrators, Elders or Knowledge Keepers.

 Deaf (taken from Canada Council for the Arts)